Ring Power: Industries

 Ring Power supplies equipment used in heavy construction, roadbuilding, logging, agriculture, recycling, waste management and landfill maintenance, governmental, marine power, truck engine power, prime and standby power generation, entertainment venues, industrial power, warehousing, port container handling and material handling.

 Current status

-The Late-2000s recession caused the construction industry to nearly grind to a halt, which forced the company to reduce their workforce from 2,300 to 1,600.
-Ring Power was successful in obtaining a government contract to refurbish military vehicles, but business from regular customers was slow.
+The Late-2000s recession caused the construction industry to largely stagnate, and the company subsequently reduced its workforce from 2,300 to 1,600.
+Ring Power obtained a government contract to refurbish military vehicles, but business from regular customers was slow.

 Now, on the back end of another decade Ring Power has been picking up steam again.
 They have begun to hire "new to the industry" and "talented veterans of the industry" employees.
 They have also started many 'training program' positions for salesmen, technicians, and management.

 Philanthropy

 Ringhaver Park in Jacksonville consists of 576 acres of mostly wetlands.
 It has 6 soccer fields, 4 softball fields, 2 tennis courts and bleachers & benches; 3 covered picnic shelters with 18 picnic tables; a two-mile (3.2 km) paved trail to a dock for canoe/kayak launching on the Ortega River.
 It was named for founder Lambert C. Ringhaver, whose family donated funds for park development after his death in 1976.

 The $11.6 million, 44,000 ft2 Ringhaver Student Center at Flagler College opened for the 2007-2008 school year.
 It was built using funds donated by the Ringhaver family.